Jake Roy is in his first year as the Head Strength and Conditioning Coach at USC Upstate.

 Roy has held other roles since graduating college including graduate assistant coach at the University of Memphis (2009-11), intern at Oregon State (2008-09), head strength coach for Corvallis Knights summer baseball (2008) and assistant coach at Oregon State’s Sports Performance Camp (2008-09).
 He began his coaching career as the head strength and conditioning coach at NAIA Dakota Wesleyan and served in that capacity from 2006-08.

 Roy graduated from Dakota Wesleyan in 2008 with a degree in sports exercise and wellness, and a minor in business administration.
-He is currently working towards his master’s degree in human movement and sport science from the University of Memphis.
+He received his master’s degree in human movement and sport science from Memphis.